 Enable the following Profile Management policy setting: File system > Synchronization > Profile container – List of folders to be contained in profile disk.

 List all the per-user directories into this configuration.
-Or, you can also configure these settings using the Citrix Workspace Environment Management (WEM) service.
+You can also configure these settings using the Citrix Workspace Environment Management (WEM) service.

 - Apply the settings to the correct delivery group.

 Minimum recommended version - Delivery Controller (DDCs) 1906.2

 If you’re using an earlier version, see Enable optimization of Microsoft Teams:

 - Windows Server 2019, 2016, 2012R2 Standard and Datacenter Editions, and with the Server Core option

 Minimum version - Virtual Delivery Agents (VDAs) 1906.2

 - Windows 10 64-bit, versions 1607 and higher.
 (VM hosted apps aren’t supported).